 3.1: Survey is Ready for Launch

-The goal when running simulated data is to have at least 100 qualified completes make it through your survey free of error.
-You receive the following message upon a successful attempt.
+Once you have at least 100 qualified completes make it through your survey free of error, your survey is ready for launch.
+You'll receive the following message upon a successful attempt.

 3.2: Survey Contains Errors